vaz/catabase/README.md

 ## Plan the app: the Catabase

-It could be a command-line app.
+It can be a command-line app.
 But maybe let's not really deal with ARGV or `while(true)` or any of that, and interact with it from pry instead.